Trends

 I like collaborating with different clients with various needs.
 I feel more efficient when I manage my own workload and schedule.
 I like to combine translation work, editing, proofreading and copywriting, and freelancing gives me that opportunity.

-I sometime wonder what my career path would have been if I had stayed in France.
+I sometimes wonder what my career path would have been if I had stayed in France.
 When I left the country at the age of 18, I didn’t really have a career plan in mind.
 I loved (and still love!) writing, words, languages and anything artistic.
 I have a degree in Chinese language and civilization but I was reluctant to use it to get into international trade because business isn’t really my thing.
 I may have become a Chinese-to-French translator… or I may still be struggling, looking for a job—any job.
 The economy isn’t exactly thriving in France at the moment.

 One thing is for sure, the working world in France (and generally in Western Europe) is very different from the Canadian (and North American) working world.
 Through the various positions I held in Canada, I’ve seen it all—the good, the bad and the ugly.